 Who Is Doing The Talking?

 Even smart people have been fooled by social media accounts that appear to be putting out news report but are actually satire (funny lies).
 A few years ago, the U.S. Capitol Police investigated a report based on the headline, “Congress Takes Group Of Schoolchildren Hostage.”
 As obviously ridiculous as it sounds, it was taken seriously.
 The problem is that the information was taken from a tweet by The Onion who is known for satire.

 One of the first things to talk to kids about is how to identify who is talking.
 This is especially relevant for social media because a person can easily be tricked into thinking that a Twitter account with Beyonce’s picture and named @TheRealBeyonceSrsly is being maintained by the Queen Bey herself when it’s really a 16 year old kid on a smartphone sitting in a Shake Shack.

-So here is the first exercise.
+So here is the first exercise to run through with your kids.
 How do you tell which of the following accounts is maintained by Donald J. Trump, the 45th President of the United States and not by someone else who may be intentionally trying to confuse people.

 For each Twitter profile screenshot, evaluate the following: